| |

 -

-of their employer.
-The company makes annual
+The company makes annual contributions to the employees'

-usually accumulate tax deferred until the employee
+accounts.
+These funds usually accumulate tax deferred

-retires or leaves the company. top
+until the employee retires or leaves the company. top

 -